Test Catalog

 Describes how the test is performed and provides a method-specific reference

 Genomic DNA is extracted from whole blood or saliva.
 Genotyping for CYP2C19 alleles is performed using a polymerase chain reaction (PCR)-based 5'-nuclease assay.
 Fluorescently labeled detection probes anneal to the target DNA.
-PCR is used to amplify the section of DNA that contains the variant.
+PCR is used to amplify the DNA section that contains the variant.
 If the detection probe is an exact match to the target DNA, the 5'-nuclease polymerase degrades the probe, the reporter dye is released from the effects of the quencher dye, and a fluorescent signal is detected.
 Genotypes are assigned based on the allele-specific fluorescent signals that are detected.(Unpublished Mayo method)

 PDF Report